-- consider a more thorough risk assessment process; - continue to develop our procurement policy, which may include ensuring suppliers, contractors and business partners are required to demonstrate they comply with our suppliers' code of conduct and the provisions of the Act, the due diligence required when considering taking on new suppliers and the review of its existing suppliers;
+- put in place a more thorough risk assessment process to be able to identify and mitigate the risk of slavery and human trafficking occurring in our supply chain; - update our procurement policy, which may include ensuring suppliers, contractors and business partners are required to demonstrate they comply with our suppliers' code of conduct and the provisions of the Act, the due diligence required when considering taking on new suppliers and the review of its existing suppliers; - provide the necessary training for employees and Partners with procurement responsibilities on how to implement our procurement policy; and

-- provide the necessary training for employees and Partners with procurement responsibilities on how to implement our procurement policy; and - update our policies to include an annual confirmation that the policies in place relevant to the act are read and the values adhered to.
+• update our policies to include an annual confirmation that the policies in place relevant to the act are read and the values adhered to.

-This statement, which will be reviewed and updated annually, was approved by the Board of Marks & Clerk LLP on 13 March 2020.
+This statement, which will be reviewed and updated annually, was approved by the Board of Marks & Clerk LLP on 29 January 2021.